Swift-AI/Swift-AI/Documentation/Examples.md

 # Examples
 This collection of example projects has been prepared to demonstrate real-world usage of Swift AI.
 If you have more ideas, open an [issue](https://github.com/collinhundley/Swift-AI/issues) or submit a [pull request](https://github.com/collinhundley/Swift-AI/pulls).
 I'd love to hear your feedback!

+## Update 4/4/17
+The code for the example projects is no longer found in this repository.
+As we migrate to an organization account, we will be making some structural changes and appreciate your patience.

 ## iOS
 The Swift AI iOS app serves two purposes:
 - Provide visual representations of the "learning" process involved in machine learning.